 Is it ok to be imperfect and still be happy?
 Is it ok to not have everything sorted at once?
 Is it ok to be perfectly imperfect and yet embrace the glorious mess we are?

-Too many questions to start with, but isn’t it worthy to ask these questions to yourself once in a while?
+Too many questions to start with, but isn’t it worth asking these questions yourself once in a while?
 Too not go hard on yourself?
 Oops, questions again.
-See even I am not perfect but many feel that I am, what is important to me is, I am happy, I am content and I sleep satisfied.
+See even though I am not perfect many feel that I am, what is important to me is, that I am happy, I am content and I sleep satisfied.

 In this blog, let us talk about the “being perfect” pressure a woman goes through in her life and how is it ok to be imperfect in the already messy world around us.